michael-je/synthetic-state-space-generator/README.md

 <a name="ChildTrueValueInformation"></a>
 ### `ChildTrueValueInformation`

 `ChildTrueValueInformation` is a dataclass that holds information about the current state of true value generation for a node’s children.
-It is used by the during child's true value generation.
+It is used during child's true value generation.